 - Comes with a set of filter media.

 - The nozzles aren’t adjustable.

-Yet another functional canister filter on our reviews of best aquarium filters!
+Yet another functional canister aquarium filter on our list of best aquarium filters!
 However, Penn-Plax Cascade 1000 is immensely more affordable than other models!

 With a flow rate of 265 gallons per hour, Cascade 1000 supports up to 100-gallon fish tanks.
 Its rate of flow is exceptionally easy to adjust thanks to the cut-off valves.
 In addition, the valves can be rotated in any direction for more flexible and efficient setup.

 Unlike Eheim Classic and like most of the modern canister filters, Cascade 1000 features a priming function.
 All you need to do is push a button!